Bayesian Matrix Decomposition and Applications: normalsize Preface normalsize

 \chapter{\begin{normalsize}Preface\end{normalsize}}

 In 1954, Alston S. Householder published \textit{Principles of Numerical Analysis}, an early and influential work on matrix decomposition, specifically favoring (block) LU decomposition---a method that factorizes a matrix into the product of lower and upper triangular matrices.
-Today, matrix decomposition stands as a foundational technology in machine learning, driven significantly by the backpropagation algorithm's development for neural network fitting.
-It plays a crucial role in reducing data dimensionality and representing it in a format more amenable to machine learning algorithms.
+Today, matrix decomposition is a foundational tool in machine learning, statistics and many other fields.
+Its prominence has been greatly amplified by the development of the backpropagation algorithm for training neural networks.
+Matrix decomposition plays a crucial role in reducing data dimensionality and transforming data into representations that are better suited for machine learning algorithms.

-Bayesian matrix decomposition is a relatively new field within the broader area of matrix decomposition and machine learning.
-The concept of Bayesian matrix decomposition is rooted in Bayesian statistics, in which case it integrates the principles of Bayesian statistics with matrix decomposition methods to perform matrix factorization.
-The use of Bayesian methods in matrix decomposition was first introduced in the early 2000s, with the aim of addressing the limitations of traditional matrix factorization techniques, e.g., limited explanatory and predictive performance.
+Bayesian matrix decomposition is a relatively recent subfield within the broader landscape of matrix decomposition and machine learning.
+It combines the principles of Bayesian statistics with classical matrix factorization techniques to perform probabilistic matrix decomposition.
+The use of Bayesian methods in this context was first introduced in the early 2000s, primarily to address limitations of traditional matrix factorization approaches---such as poor interpretability, limited predictive performance, and difficulties in handling uncertainty.

-The sole aim of this book is to provide a self-contained introduction to concepts and mathematical tools in Bayesian matrix decomposition in order to seamlessly introduce matrix decomposition techniques and their applications in subsequent sections.
-However, given the limited scope to provide this discussion, we clearly recognize our inability to cover all the fascinating and useful conclusions regarding Bayesian matrix decomposition, such as the separated analysis of variational inference for carrying out the optimization.
-We refer the reader to literature in the field of Bayesian analysis for a more detailed introduction to the related fields.
+The primary goal of this book is to provide a self-contained introduction to the core concepts and mathematical tools of Bayesian matrix decomposition, thereby laying a smooth foundation for discussing specific decomposition techniques and their applications in later sections.
+That said, due to space constraints, we acknowledge that we cannot cover all the rich and valuable developments in this area---for example, a detailed treatment of variational inference for optimization is beyond our scope.
+Readers seeking deeper coverage are encouraged to consult specialized literature on Bayesian analysis and probabilistic modeling.